UltraEngine/Documentation/CPP/Steamworks_BroadcastPacket.md

 ## Returns

-Returns false if the packet fails to send to any other member in the lobby, otherwise true is returned.
+Returns true of the packet was successfully sent.
+(This does not necessarily mean the packet was successfully received.)

 ## Remarks